 Switching to the developer channel puts your Chromebook at the usual risks associated with running beta or preview software.
 You might experience bugs, things might break, and generally speaking you’ll be largely on your own in terms of support.
 And here’s a huge caveat: to return to the normal stable channel, you’ll have to Powerwash your Chromebook, which is how Chrome OS says “factory reset.”

 In other words, make sure that all of your data is backed up before starting this process.
 If you’re not comfortable with running unproven software, then remember that the Chrome OS developer channel will maintain your Chromebook on the least proven version available.

-Change to the Chrome OS developer channel
+Option 1: Change to the Chrome OS developer channel

 Once you’ve decided to take the risk, switching your Chromebook to the Chrome OS developer channel is a relatively simple process.

-Step 2: Tap or click “About Chrome OS” at the top of the page to check your version number and current channel.
+Step 2: Select About Chrome OS at the top of the page to check your version number and current channel.

-Step 4: You have two options, “Beta” and “Developer – unstable.”
-Select “Developer – unstable” and read the warning notice carefully.
-If you’re sure you want to proceed, tap or click the Change Channel button.
+Step 4: You have two options, Beta and Developer – unstable.
+Select Developer – unstable and read the warning notice carefully.
+If you’re sure you want to proceed, select the Change Channel button.

-Once your Chromebook reboots after applying the update to move you to the developer channel, log in as usual.
+Step 6: Once your Chromebook reboots after applying the update to move you to the developer channel, log in as usual.
 You’ll now have the Google Play Store (beta) app in your apps tray.

-Open the Play Store app, and move through the terms of service, the backup options, and the request to allow Google to gather anonymous location data.
+Step 7: Open the Play Store app, and move through the terms of service, the backup options, and the request to allow Google to gather anonymous location data.